jchoi8163/Block/ReadMe.md

 <p>The goal of the game is to survive.
 Fireballs are following you to burn you.
 You have to slash the fireball with your sword. </p>
 <p>you can move with A(Left),D(Right) and you can attack with the Left Arrow(Left Attack), and Right Arrow(Right Attack)</p>
-<p>you will need python to play this game so since im a nice kid i will give you this https://www.python.org/downloads/</p>
+<p>you will need python to play this game so since im a nice kid i will give you this https://www.python.org/downloads/ and http://www.lfd.uci.edu/~gohlke/pythonlibs/</p>